 Santeetlah Lake: With a full-time population of just 40 as of the 2020 census, Santeetlah Lake offers plenty of opportunities for solitude, reflection, and recreation.
 The 2,800-acre lake is an oasis for boaters, anglers, paddlers, and floaters.

 Highlights of this paradise include Cheoah Point Campground, with campsites overlooking the massive lake, and the Wauchecha Bald Trail, which offers up breathtaking scenic vistas and connects you to the world-famous Appalachian Trail.
-The trail is rated as strenuous, and the path is shared by hikers and mountain bikers.
+The trail is rated as strenuous, and hikers and mountain bikers share the path.

 Standing Indian Mountain and Campground – According to Cherokee mythology, Standing Indian Mountain is the remains of a warrior who turned to stone because he failed to remain at his post.
 In the Cherokee language, it is called Yunwitsule-nunyi, which means “where the man stood.”
 At 5,499 feet, the summit of Standing Indian Mountain offers a panoramic view of the surrounding landscape.
 The trail to the summit is part of the Appalachian Trail System.